kdroukman/splunk_poc_terraform/README.md

 * deployment_environment
 * etc

-You can use the metrics finder to explore properties and dimensions associated with specific metrics.
+You can use the [Metrics Finder](https://app.us1.signalfx.com/#/metrics) to explore properties and dimensions associated with specific metrics.

 Read more about Splunk Observability data model [here](https://dev.splunk.com/observability/docs/datamodel/metrics_metadata)